You want to give your son the world...

 Describe the Mowglis program.

-At Mowglis boys are immersed in outdoor life.
-We offer A range of traditional camp activities, and encourage boys to find something at which they can excel and gain enjoyment and confidence from that experience.
+At Mowglis, boys are immersed in outdoor life.
+We offer a range of traditional camp activities, and encourage boys to find something at which they can excel and gain enjoyment and confidence from that experience.
 The program encourages skill development with campers working on requirements in activity areas they choose and earning ribbons for achieving competence.

 Describe the Mowglis Community.